 1. Familiarize Yourself with GDPR

-You've probably heard of GDPR, but if you don’t have a working knowledge of its principles, start by understanding the basics through one of these links:
+If you don’t yet have a working knowledge of its principles, start by understanding the basics through one of these links:

-Additionally, there are a number of resources available on the steps companies must take in order to comply with GDPR, including an open source (free) checklist you can use to evaluate your company for its readiness for GDPR:
+There is an open source (free) checklist you can use to evaluate your company's readiness for GDPR:

 2. Take Stock of Your Data